antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 <span class="citation_txt">(source: http://dx.doi.org/10.1002/ags3.12362)</span>

-The button below brings you to the form in which you can submit your answers for the first section.
+The button below brings you to the form in which you can submit your answers for the second section.

 <button class="course googleform" onclick="window.open('https://forms.gle/SnVY3NPnjEeHCFhM9','_blank');"
 type="button">Open the answering form for this section</button>